 The point of all the calculations you have done in this booklet is to make sure your income will last a lifetime.
-If doing the worksheets has uncovered a gap between your retirement income and expenses, you probably will be changing some financial habits over the next 10 years.
+If doing the worksheets has uncovered a gap between your retirement income and expenses, you probably should change some financial habits over the next 10 years.
 The only part of your retirement mystery that remains is deciding how you are going to make your retirement income last as long as you do.
-You will need a strategy.